Skip navigation

 U.S. v.
 Adams, No. 02-50196 (9th Cir.)
 (343 F.3d 1024) (September 10, 2003) (Judge Richard C. Tallman)

 In U.S. v.
 McCoy, 323 F.3d 1114 (9th Cir.
-2003), the Ninth Circuit addressed the constitutionality of one of the many parts of 18 U.S.C. § 2252 - the sweeping “exploitation of minors” statute which seems to becoming more popular in Federal prosecutions even than the general catchall conspiracy statute …
+2003), the Ninth Circuit addressed the constitutionality of one of the many parts of 18 U.S.C. § 2252 - the sweeping “exploitation of minors” statute which seems to becoming more popular in Federal prosecutions even than the general catchall conspiracy …

 Caldarola v.
 County of Westchester, No. 01-7457 (2nd Cir.)
 (343 F.3d 570) (September 9, 2003) (Judge Fred I. Parker)

 In 1999, a number of corrections officers working for the Westchester County Department of Corrections were arrested on charges of grand larceny, arising out of their suspected receipt of disability benefits based on fraudulent job injury claims.
-Their arrests were carefully timed, choreographed and video-taped, and the video-tapes were then …
+Their arrests were carefully timed, choreographed and video-taped, and the video-tapes were …